OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

     Enter `SPROCKET9000` into the `Product Id`.

-  1. Tick the `Show on a menu` checkbox.
+  1. Tick the **Show on a menu** checkbox.

-  1. Leave the menu selection on `Main Menu`.
+  1. Leave the menu selection on **Main Menu**.

-  1. In the `Menu text` enter the product name, `Sprocket 9000`.
+  1. In the **Menu text** enter the product name, "Sprocket 9000".

-  1. Click `Publish Now`.
+  1. Click **Publish Now**.

 The page will reload after Orchard has created the new content item in the background.
 You will see a green message saying "Your Page has been created":

 ![](../Attachments/getting-started-with-modules-part-3/demoproduct-created.png)

-If you navigate back to the front-end of the website you should see a new menu item called `Sprocket 9000`.
+If you navigate back to the front-end of the website you should see a new menu item called **Sprocket 9000**.
 Clicking it will take you to the demo page you just created:

 ![](../Attachments/getting-started-with-modules-part-3/demoproduct-page.png)

-If the menu option doesn't appear on the page you probably clicked `Save` instead of `Publish`.
-When we created the content type is defaults to being marked as draftable.
-This means that you can save a copy in the system before it's made available publically.
-Until you click the `Publish Now` button it won't show on the website.
+If the menu option doesn't appear on the page you probably clicked **Save** instead of **Publish**.
+When we created the content type is defaults to being marked as _draftable_.
+This means that you can save a copy in the system before it's made available publicly.
+Until you click the **Publish Now** button it won't show on the website.

 That's all the preparation we need to do before we can dive back into the code.